skeept/dotvim/Readme.md

 ,co -- capture output from command (pastes contents at end of current buffer)
 <c-e> (insert mode) -- either go to end of line or copy char bellow

-following works currently to compile without python on windows:

-search x64 native (a terminal should come up)
+Following works currently to compile without python on windows: search x64 native (a terminal should come up)
 In that terminal go to the src folder where vim source is and run: